 After reunification Germany initially struggled to match the exploits of their former western section, but that changed at EURO '96.
-Having moved through the semi-finals, they came from behind to edge out hosts England on penalties then defeated the Czech Republic with a golden goal.
-Playing in a libero role first filled by Franz Beckenbauer, former East Germany international Matthias Sammer scored the quarter-final winner against Croatia and was inspirational throughout as his nation won the title for the third time.
+Having moved into the semi-finals, they came from behind to edge out hosts England on penalties then defeated the Czech Republic with a golden goal.
+Playing in a libero role first filled by Franz Beckenbauer, former East German international Matthias Sammer scored the quarter-final winner against Croatia and was inspirational throughout as his nation won the title for the third time.

 Scoring against Croatia...